vsilaev/tascalate-async-await/README-NG.md

 - values are produced using `yield` (or `emit` or whatever) within this function.
 - the consumer receives some kind of the async generator instance from the call to producer.
 - the consumer awaits each item as it is yielded, using some or another form of iteration and await for each item return.
+## Basic usage

-Here is an example how it is done with Tascalate Async / Await:
+Here is an example how asynchronous generator is done with Tascalate Async / Await:
 ```java
 import static net.tascalate.async.CallContext.async;
 import static net.tascalate.async.CallContext.await;